![]() |

 Internal conventionStarting with version 1.20 (released in Feb 2003),HEALPix uses the same conventions as CMBFAST for the sign and normalization of the polarization power spectra, as exposed below (adapted from [Zaldarriaga (1998)]).
 How this relates to what was used in previous releases is exposed in A.3.2.

 which transform differently under parity.
-Four power spectra are needed to characterize fluctuations in a gaussian theory, the autocorrelation between T, E and B and the cross correlation of E and T. Because of parity considerations the cross-correlations between B and the other quantities vanish and one is left with where X stands for T, E or B, means ensemble average and is the Kronecker delta.
+Four power spectra are needed to characterize fluctuations in a gaussian theory, the autocorrelation between T, E and B and the cross correlation of E and T. Because of parity considerations the cross-correlations between B and the other quantities vanish and one is left with where X stands for T, E or B,

 we have [Kamionkowski et al (1997)] The subscript r here indicate that the Stokes parameters are measured in this particular coordinate system.
 We can use the transformation laws in equation (5) to write (Q,U) in terms of (Qr,Ur).